top of page

 Blackburn & East Lancashire Royal Infirmary

 Inside, the aesthetics had been transformed.
-Paint peeling in vast ammounts. water everywhere and nature snaking in through shattered windows giving a ttpical abandoned hospital look to the place.
+Paint peeling in vast amounts. water everywhere and nature snaking in through shattered windows giving a typical abandoned hospital look to the place.
 A combination of different coloured walls and boarded up windows made for interesting light, dark in some areas and overly bright in others but always with a strange colour tint to the light to make for interesting images.

 Luckily the famous mosaic floor was still intact which considering there was no security at the site was a relief as this was of historical importance.
 Photographing it was tricky due to that room being pitch black.